iterorganization/IMAS-Python/docs/source/index.rst

 The README is best read on :src:`#imas`.

-Read what's new in the current version of imas-python in our :ref:`changelog`!
+Read what's new in the current version of IMAS-Python in our :ref:`changelog`!

 Manual